duggytuxy/Data-Shield_IPv4_Blocklist/README.md

  </picture>
 </a>

-## Support Data-Shield IPv4 Blocklist!
+## 💖Support Data-Shield IPv4 Blocklist!

 > [!NOTE]
 > Data-Shield IPv4 Blocklist requires time and funding.
 That is why it is important to appeal for donations so that it can be maintained over time and in the best possible conditions: